 In the earliest years of the 21st century, the Georgian government planned to build a brand new city of a half-a-million people completely from scratch on a swamp beside the Black Sea.
 It was to be named Lazika, the ancient Greek name for this part of far-eastern Europe.

 The Plan for New Georgian City of Lazika, c 2011

 Building cities on swamplands certainly has historical precedence; Rome, Bangkok, St Petersburg, Rio De Janeiro, New Orleans, Dublin -- all were built on swamps.
 Sometimes this was because the swamp served to deter invaders, at other times it was because swamp zones happened to be in useful locations for maritime trade.

 In the 21st century, the ecological value of swamps is slowly being recognized by urban planners worldwide.
 Swamplands in cities improve water quality, reduce flood damage and erosion, provide recreation for city-dwellers, and provide for habitat for wildlife, including economically-valuable wildlife.

 All these services are provided for the city free by nature but if we had to engineer them from the ground up they would cost billions.
-Currently, the Lazika plan is to wipe these ecological services clean away to build the new city; a plan that would also endanger the pristine habitat of the Kolkheti National Park nearby.
+The early Lazika city plan was to wipe these ecological services clean away to build the new city; a plan that would also endanger the pristine habitat of the nearby Kolkheti National Park nearby.